IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-Therefore, to set up a new multi-technology intra-domain IP link, the MDSC requires the O-PNC to set up the optical tunnel (using either the DWDM Tunnel model or the OTN Tunnel model, if optional OTN switching is supported) within the optical network and steer client traffic between the two cross-technology Ethernet links over that optical tunnel, using either the Ethernet Client Signal Model (for frame-based transport)
+Therefore, to set up a new multi-technology intra-domain IP link, the MDSC requires the O-PNC to set up the optical tunnel (using either the WDM Tunnel model or the OTN Tunnel model, if optional OTN switching is supported) within the optical network and steer client traffic between the two cross-technology Ethernet links over that optical tunnel, using either the Ethernet Client Signal Model (for frame-based transport)